Selim-Emir-Can/RoMeLa-YORI-Team-ModularGasSensor/DHT22 Digital Temperature and Humidity Sensor/README.md

 ## Summary
 The DHT22 Digital Temperature and Humidity Sensor has a DAT (Data) pin, a VCC pin, and a GND pin.
-Temp-sensor.py file prints the temperature and hmuidity readings to the terminal every 3 seconds.
+Temp-sensor.py file prints the temperature and humidity readings to the terminal every 3 seconds.
 More documentation can be found [here](https://www.sparkfun.com/datasheets/Sensors/Temperature/DHT22.pdf).